Victor Camargo

 Teaching ML Like Production

-Built a rigorous mentoring and review practice at TripleTen, guiding learners through end-to-end ML systems with emphasis on evaluation, failure analysis, and production-minded decisions.
+Built a rigorous mentoring and review practice at TripleTen, guiding learners through end-to-end ML systems with emphasis on evaluation, failure analysis, and production-minded technical judgment.

 • Machine Learning